 - A .PDF file of the manuscript

 - This PDF will be used as our reference of your article for all formatting.
 Please include abstract, figures, tables, equations, references, and biographies (50 to 100 words).
 Figure and table callouts must be included within the text.
 Papers should include all required formatting in text, figures, tables, and equations.
 References must be numbered sequentially, not alphabetically.

 - Separated figure files (PDF and Hi-Res Digital Images)

 - Figures must be separated out even if they are included within the manuscript pages.
 To separate the figures out, place each figure with captions, one per page, at the end of the article.

 - Include ALL original ungrouped/unlocked/unflattened .eps or .pdf files for each figure.
 Send vector files if possible and ensure the text is not rasterized.
 If your article contains photographs, please send 300 dpi high-resolution or greater .tif files.
 If your article contains screenshots, please send the original digital image.
 If your image contains a map, include the map without text, as a separate file.
 DO NOT send figures with logos or other elements you do not have permission to publish.
 If you cannot supply us with a high-resolution digital file, we cannot be responsible for the results you will see in the final printed magazine.

 - A completed and signed copyright form

 - Upon completion of the paper submission process in Manuscript Central, you will be asked to electronically transfer copyright to the IEEE through filling out the form in Manuscript Central.
-For more information, please view the IEEE eCopyright Form.
+For more information, please view the IEEE eCopyright Form page.
 Please include the receipt you receive as proof of the submission of your copyright when you send your final material.